mpi-sws-rse/datablox/README.rst

 Note that this will kill other python processes unrelated to datablox.

-BUilding and Installing with Engage
+Building and Installing with Engage
 ============================
 If you run "make all" from the top-level directory of datablox, it will build an Engage distribution that includes Datablox.
 This can